camunda/camunda-docs-static/get-started/content/cmmn11/instantiate-test.md

 A Process Application is an ordinary Java Web Application and is deployed in exactly the same way.

-Select the `pom.xml` in the Package Explorer, perform a right-click and select `Run As / Maven Install`.
+Select the `pom.xml` in the Package Explorer, perform a right-click and select `Run As / Maven Clean` and afterwards `Run As / Maven Install`.
 This will generate a WAR file named `loan-approval-cmmn-0.1.0-SNAPSHOT.war` in the `target/` folder of your Maven project.

 {{< note title="Hint" class="info" >}}
 If the `loan-approval-cmmn-0.1.0-SNAPSHOT.war` file is not visible after having performed the Maven build, you need to refresh the project (F5) in Eclipse.